 A. Scope: This policy applies to all student events and student organization-sponsored events at which alcoholic beverages are served.

-1. ABC Banquet/Special Event License: The College (and/or VA Department of Alcohol Beverage Control) may require a license from the Virginia Alcoholic Beverage Control Board for certain events.
+1. ABC Banquet/Special Event License: The university (and/or VA Department of Alcohol Beverage Control) may require a license from the Virginia Alcoholic Beverage Control Board for certain events.
 The event organizer is responsible to check and secure any license in advance.
 Allow two weeks for processing.
 Submission of an application for an ABC license does not guarantee approval.
 Students may obtain applications from the Office of Student Leadership Development.

 2. Advertising (for non-private events):